Cannabis-Enhanced Love: Using Weed for Better Sex

 Slowing down like this and enjoying frequent and extended make-outs, cuddles, and sex sessions releases oxytocin, the brain chemical responsible for feelings of well-being and fulfillment.
 Because it can distort time, cannabis leads to a longer, less goal-oriented sex session, which means more feel-good chemicals produced by your own body.
 “Foreplay” as a concept gets thrown out the window, and the whole sex act from start to finish becomes a sensuous, lingered-over, deliciously-savored experience.
 Changing our perception of time while heightening our sensitivity means less focus on the genitals needing to be a certain hardness, or orgasm needing to be attained by a certain time.
 Sex with cannabis, and the timeless, carefree energy it can bring, takes the pressure off sex, and brings it back to its rightful place of joy and connection, not performance and acquisition.

-Strains are stronger these days than they were decades ago, and there are many many strains to choose from, each with various levels of cannabinoid and terpine content.
+Strains are stronger these days than they were decades ago, and there are many, many to choose from, each with various levels of cannabinoid and terpene content.
 Have fun exploring strains!
 Make it a sensual adventure.
 Find a dispensary where they have nice big jars and take a big whiff of each one.
-The terpines you like are probably good strains for you.
+The terpenes you like are probably good strains for you.
 There are as many different kinds of “aphrodisiac” cannabis strains as there are people, so whatever makes you feel good in body and mind is the turn-on weed for you.
-If you’re not sure, your Bud Tender might have suggestions as well.
+If you’re not sure, your budtender might have suggestions as well.

 The biggest challenge for beginners is finding a dose that is safe and effective.
 When people don’t like combining cannabis and sex it is usually because of a previous time where they consumed too much and became anxious and withdrawn.
 Beginners should start with a very low dose, and consider building a relationship to cannabis before using it with sex.
 Be sure the strain you use leads to relaxed highs and not hyper or withdrawn highs.
 How does it feel to masturbate with different strains and ingestion methods?
 Experimentation with different products as you self-pleasure can be a fun past-time, whether you have a lover or not!